jasonbrown-alis/build/README.md

 ## Contribution

+See the [**alis.build** Writing Guide](/.github/contributing.md) for our rules and recommendations on writing and maintaining documentation content.

-This site is built with VuePress.
+This site is built with Vitepress.
 Site content is written in Markdown format located in docs.
 For simple edits, you can directly edit the file on GitHub and generate a Pull Request.

 For local development, fork the repo and use npm as the preferred package manager: